 A flight crew escape system, consisting of an exit tunnel extending from the flight deck to a hatch in the bottom of the fuselage, was installed during the modifications.
 The system also included pyrotechnics to activate the hatch release and cabin window release mechanisms.
 The flight crew escape system was removed from the NASA 905 following the successful completion of the ALT program.

-NASA 911 was the second SCA, a Boeing 747-100SR-46 version.
+NASA 911 was the second SCA, a Boeing 747-100SR (short range) version.
 It was built in 1973 and entered service with Japan Air Lines.
-The aircraft was obtained by NASA from the airline in 1989, modified by The Boeing Co. in the shuttle carrier aircraft configuration, and delivered to NASA on Nov.
+The aircraft was obtained by NASA from the airline in 1989, modified by The Boeing Company in the shuttle carrier aircraft configuration, and delivered to NASA on Nov.
 20, 1990.
 Upon its retirement on Feb.
-8, 2012, it had amassed 33,004 flight hours over its 38-year flight career, including 386 flights as a NASA shuttle carrier aircraft, 66 of which were ferry flights with a space shuttle mounted atop the fuselage.
+8, 2012, it had amassed 33,004 flight hours over its 38-year flight career, including 386 flights as a NASA Shuttle Carrier Aircraft, 66 of which were ferry flights with a Space Shuttle mounted on atop the fuselage.
 It flew 17 of the post-shuttle-landing ferry flights from Edwards to Kennedy.
 NASA 911 is currently on public display at the Joe Davies Heritage Airpark in Palmdale, California, under a long-term loan agreement with NASA.